DigitalArcPlatform/digitalarcplatform.github.io/pages/about.md

 <a id="where"></a>
 The community archiving work will happen primarily **_in your communities_** – at a church, local library, school, home of a community member, a community-run festival or celebration.
 You will have remote support from the DigitalArc project team.

+### Highlights
+Midwest community leaders worked toward their digital archiving goals at the DigitalArc In-Person Workshop from May 31-June 1, 2025, in Bloomington, Indiana.
+Read more about it and see photos here.

 ## About the Digital Arc Project Team
 <a id="about_team"></a>